euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 # Appendix: Early Version Support
 The Workspace ONE SDK can be integrated with early versions of Android, by following some additional steps.
-Early versions here means before 5.0 Android, which is API level 21.
+Early versions here means back to 5.0 Android, which is API level 21.
 If your application won't support devices running early Android versions, skip the instructions in this section.

 To support early versions, change the build configuration to:

 -   Enable Multidex explicitly.
--   Use a support library for vector drawables.

 To make the changes, proceed as follows.